spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/upcoming-release/glue/marketplace-product-offer-wishlist-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that `ProductOfferRestWishlistItemsAttributesMapperPlugin` is set up by sending the request `GET https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}?include=wishlist-items`.
+Make sure that the `ProductOfferRestWishlistItemsAttributesMapperPlugin` is set up by sending the request to `GET https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}?include=wishlist-items`.
 You should get `attributes` in the response.

-Make sure that `ValidMerchantProductOfferAddItemPreCheckPlugin` is set up by sending the request `POST https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items`.
+Make sure that the `ValidMerchantProductOfferAddItemPreCheckPlugin` is set up by sending the request to `POST https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items`.
 You should have the wishlist item added only when the product has the specified offer reference, offer is active and approved, and merchant, who owns it, is active and approved.

-Make sure that `ValidMerchantProductOfferUpdateItemPreCheckPlugin` is set up by sending the request `PATCH https://glue.mysprykershop.com/wishlists/{% raw %}{{{% endraw %}wishlist_id{% raw %}}}{% endraw %}/wishlist-items/{% raw %}{{{% endraw %}wishlist_item_id{% raw %}}}{% endraw %}`.
+Make sure that the `ValidMerchantProductOfferUpdateItemPreCheckPlugin` is set up by sending the request `PATCH https://glue.mysprykershop.com/wishlists/{% raw %}{{{% endraw %}wishlist_id{% raw %}}}{% endraw %}/wishlist-items/{% raw %}{{{% endraw %}wishlist_item_id{% raw %}}}{% endraw %}`.
 You should have the wishlist item updated only when the product has the specified offer reference, offer is active and approved, and merchant, who owns it, is active and approved.

-Make sure that `ProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` and `EmptyProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` are set up by sending the request `DELETE https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items/{% raw %}{{wishlistItemId}}{% endraw %}`.
+Make sure that the `ProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` and `EmptyProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` are set up by sending the request to `DELETE https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items/{% raw %}{{wishlistItemId}}{% endraw %}`.
 You should get the product offer wishlist item deleted.

 {% endinfo_block %}